The St. Louis Fetal Care Institute is one of the few places in the country that performs fetal surgery, or surgery in the womb.

 After open surgery, we require our mothers to stay in the hospital for 4 to 5 days or until any complications are ruled out.
 We then ask our mothers to remain on modified bed rest to decrease the risk of preterm delivery for the rest of the pregnancy (no heavy lifting, only light activity).

-Because the uterine incision for open fetal surgery does not heal as well as that for a cesarean section, our open fetal surgery mothers cannot labor in the current and future pregnancies.
-All future deliveries should be by cesarean section.
+Because the surgical uterine incision does not heal as well as that for a cesarean section, these mothers should avoid going into natural labor in the current and future pregnancies.
+All future deliveries should be by planned cesarean section.

 Minimally Invasive Fetoscopic Surgery